 - 37 "The Code on Social Security, 2020" ('Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
 However, the date on which the Code will come into effect has not been notified.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective." - 38 The Management has assessed, the subsequent events to the year end and is of the view that there are no material events which require adjustment or disclosure in the financial statements.
+The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective." - 38 The Management has assessed, the subsequent events to the year end and is of the view that there are no material events which require adjustment or disclosure in the financial statements. - 39 The Companies (Accounts) Amendments Rules 2022, with effect from August 05, 2022, mandate that the back-up of the books of account and other books and papers of the Company maintained in electronic mode including at a place outside India, shall be kept in servers physically located in India on a daily basis.
+The required back-ups have not been taken and the Management has now initiated actions and implementation is expected to be completed in due course of time.

-39 Approval of financial statements
+40 Approval of financial statements

-The financial statements were approved by the Board of Directors on 19-September-2022.
+The financial statements were approved by the Board of Directors on 12 September 2023.

-For and on behalf of the Board of I
+For and on behalf of the Board of D ctors